braindotai/Deep-Learning-Scratch-Arena/README.md

-# Deep Learning Scratch Implementations
+# Welcome to Deep Learning Scratch Arena.

+## What is Deep Learning Scratch Arena?

+My goal is to provide high quality Scratch Implementations of the fundamentals of Deep Learning and its applications, with interactive well documentated jupyter notebooks.

-## Why Scratch Implemantation??
+## Why Scratch Implemantation?

 Watch https://youtu.be/l9RWTMNnvi4?t=130,
 The God Father of AI Geoffrey Hinton said "If you want to understand a really complicated device like brain, then you should build one".